How to Remove a Lawn Mower Blade: Tips & Tricks

 To remove the blade, you might need to flip the machine over.
 Therefore, preparing the machine for this position includes activities like draining the gas tank and taking out the spark plug.
 Once this is completed, either raise the mower high enough to let you slide in or flip the mower to its back.

 Also, get the necessary tools that you will need during this procedure.
-Here are some of the tools that will come in handy;

 2. Loosen Bolts, Nuts, and Other Fasteners: